Jezz1998/Germline-Variant-Calling-Pipeline-using-GATK4/Guideline-Variant-Calling-Annotation.md

 * Variant filtering thresholds were based on GATK Best Practices.
 * Funcotator annotation is optional but recommended.
 * Further downstream analysis can be performed using R, Python, Excel, or visualization tools.

+# Author

+**Mohamed Jaseem Mohamed Jasee**
+MSc Computational Biology
+University of Kerala

+### Research Interests
+- Computational Biology
+- Bioinformatics
+- Metagenomics
+- Variant Analysis
+- Machine Learning in Genomics

+---

+# Support the Project

+If you found this repository useful for learning or research:

+⭐ Please consider giving this repository a star on GitHub.

+It helps others discover the project and motivates further development of open-source bioinformatics workflows.